 None of Pharaoh Thutmoses III obelisks are standing in Egypt.

-Cleopatra's Needle was original destined for outside the Houses of Parliament by the idea was rejected.
+Cleopatra’s Needle was originally destined for outside the Houses of Parliament but the idea was rejected.

 The original Master Stone Mason who worked on the granite foundation was William Henry Gould (1822–1891).

 During World War I and II, Cleopatra’s Needle was hit by enemy bombs.
 On Tuesday 4th September 1917 a bomb exploded near the base of the obelisk, killing three people and injuring nine.
 It also left one of the Sphinxes damaged.
 In March 1941, the obelisk was chipped once again following a raid.